 Stream text

-The application includes a unique feature called “flow”: It is a window where the text written by one of the users is displayed vertically scroll.
-Each user can write a small message (a few lines and columns), and it will be displayed to other users using the streaming feature.
+The application includes a unique feature called "flow": It is a window where the text that one of the users wrote is scrolled vertically.
+Each user can write a small message (some rows and columns), and show it to other users using the feed feature.

 Automatic update